 CLAIM: There are 208 border crossings between Ireland and Northern Ireland.

-CONCLUSION: Unproven.
+CONCLUSION: UNSUBSTANTIATED.
 It is extremely difficult to accurately establish the exact number of border crossings, as many informal routes have been established since border infrastructure was removed and many are on private land, but the official number of main routes so far identified by the Irish and Northern Ireland governments is 208.

 On 26 April 2018, The Irish Times published an article about a joint mapping exercise carried out by the governments on both sides of the Irish border, in an attempt to agree on the numbers of crossings.
 It reported that officials had identified 208 “roads, paths and dirt tracks”.

 In March 2018, the Northern Ireland Affairs Committee of the UK government published a report into the land border between Northern Ireland and Ireland.
 It states: “The land border is 310 miles long with over 200 formal crossing points and probably the same number again of informal crossing points”.

 The Irish Central Border Area Network (ICBAN) is a partnership of local authorities from both sides of the border.
 It was established in 1995 to promote cross-border co-operation and communication at a local government level on common regional development concerns.
 Joanne Breen, executive assistant at ICBAN, said they have previously referenced around 300 crossing points in media and discussions on the subject.

 A project called Border Roads to Memories and Reconciliation has an interactive website that shows 275 border crossings.
 The project has been interviewing people on both sides of the border since 2012.
 It is managed by Latton Resource Centre in Castleblayney in County Monaghan and funded by the European Union’s PEACE III Programme, managed by the Special EU Programmes Body.